ezervard/vip_app_v3/README.md

 #You must have 2 excel files:
 #1) database
 #2) result
-#This app find data in database and complete result file \n
+#This app find data in database and complete result file
-#extencions in project:
+#app use extencions :
 #openpyxl, kivymd, kivy